wb-gs507938/mysql/intl.en-US/User Guide/Instance management/Set instance parameters/Set parameters through RDS console.md

 -   Configure parameters only within the permissible value ranges shown on the parameter settings page.

 -   The instance must be restarted after modifying certain parameters.
 See the **Force Restart** parameter on the Parameters page to confirm if a restart is required.
 Before restarting, to avoid any interruption of production, you must guarantee the appropriate business arrangements.
-Restarting instances may have the following impact:

-    -   When you restart an instance, it automatically performs minor version upgrades \(for example, from MySQL 5.6.1 to 5.6.2\).
-After the upgrade, compatibility issues may occur and cause your business to be unavailable.
-Therefore, before you restart an instance, we recommend that you create a new instance and use it to perform a compatibility test.
-After making sure the new version will not cause problems, restart the instance.

-    -   In addition, a restart will disconnect the instance.
+A restart will disconnect the instance.
 Exercise caution to restart the instances.

 ## Procedure {#section_wmp_lnn_wdb .section}